wildekek/rdtech-firmware-unisoft/README.md

 /dev/tty.Bluetooth-Incoming-Port  /dev/tty.wlan-debug
 ```

-Then connect your machine to the Riden via micro-usb and list the ports again
+Then connect your machine to the Riden via micro-usb, turn it on, and list the ports again

 ```bash
 $ ls /dev/tty.*